-Associate Justice C. Donald Peterson, whose term also expired in January 1979, did not run in the primary because he had only one challenger.
+Associate Justice C. Donald Peterson did not run in the primary because he had only one challenger in his bid for re-election.

-Rosalie E. Wahl (inc.) 778,472 Robert W. Mattson, Sr., 581,187
+Rosalie E. Wahl (inc) 778,472 Robert W. Mattson, Sr., 581,187

 At the time of this election, Rosalie Wahl had served on the court about eleven months.
 She was appointed October 3, 1977, to fill the vacancy caused by the resignation of Harry H. MacLaughlin.